-- 1. Know where the nearest eyewash and safety shower are located. - 2.
-For small spills on the skin, flush immediately under running water for at least fifteen minutes, removing any jewelry that might contain residue.
-If there is no sign of a burn, wash the area with soap under warm running water. - 3.
-If pain returns after the fifteen-minute flooding, resume flooding the area.
-When providing assistance to a victim of chemical contamination, use appropriate personal protective equipment. - 4.
-For a chemical splash in the eyes, immediately flush the eyes under running potable water for fifteen minutes, holding the eyes open and rotating the eyeballs.
+- A. Know where the nearest eyewash and safety shower are located. - B. For small spills on the skin, flush immediately under running water for at least fifteen minutes, removing any jewelry that might contain residue.
+If there is no sign of a burn, wash the area with soap under warm running water. - C. If pain returns after the fifteen-minute flooding, resume flooding the area.
+When providing assistance to a victim of chemical contamination, use appropriate personal protective equipment. - D. For a chemical splash in the eyes, immediately flush the eyes under running potable water for fifteen minutes, holding the eyes open and rotating the eyeballs.
 This is preferably done at an eyewash fountain with tepid water and properly controlled flow.
 Hold the eyelids open and move the eye up, down, and sideways to ensure complete coverage.
 Use an irrigator loop to thoroughly flush the conjunctiva under the upper eyelid, if available in your first aid kit.
-If no eyewash fountain is available, put the victim on his or her back and gently pour water into the eyes for fifteen minutes or until medical personnel arrive. - 5.
-Ingestion: Encourage the victim to drink large amounts of water.
-Do not induce vomiting, unless instructed to do so by the SDS or other credible source. - 6.
-Consult the Safety Data Sheet (SDS) to see if any delayed effects should be expected, and keep the SDS with the victim.
+If no eyewash fountain is available, put the victim on his or her back and gently pour water into the eyes for fifteen minutes or until medical personnel arrive. - E. For ingestion, encourage the victim to drink large amounts of water.
+Do not induce vomiting, unless instructed to do so by the Safety Data Sheet (SDS) or other credible source. - F. Consult the SDS to see if any delayed effects should be expected and keep the SDS with the victim.
 Call University Police at 704-687-2200 or 911 to have the victim taken to the Student Health Center.
-Be sure to inform emergency personnel of the decontamination procedures used prior to their arrival (for example, flushing for fifteen minutes with water).
+Be sure to inform emergency personnel of the decontamination procedures used prior to their arrival (i.e., flushing for fifteen minutes with water).
 Be certain that emergency room personnel are told exactly what the victim was contaminated with so they can treat the victim accordingly.